 Per condition cover is for accidents, illnesses and conditions up to a certain vet fee amount, as long as the policy remains active.
 Once this limit has been reached for a specific illness you can no longer claim on this type of insurance and the condition will be excluded.

 Lifetime cover is the most comprehensive policy type.
 It offers continuous cover for accidents and illnesses as long as the policy is active.
 Each condition has an annual limit which is refreshed when you renew the policy with the same provider.
 This insurance is great if your pet has a long-term illness.
 Most new policies often have a maximum age limit of nine, 10 or 11 years depending on the breed and whether it’s a dog or cat.
 With a lifetime policy, you are covered even as your pet ages.
 However, you’ll need to stick with the same insurer and make sure that the policy is always in place by paying your premium every year.
 Also, when you switch providers pre-existing conditions may no longer be covered.

 To get to grips with what’s on offer from pet insurance providers, it’s useful to use a comparison site like MoneySuperMarket.
 This way, you can compare pet insurance policies to see what typical prices are, which is the cheapest, and what different levels of cover are on offer.

 However, remember that there are some general exclusions from many providers, such as cats or dogs not being insured under an annual policy when they are older than 10 years (this age might differ according to the breed).

-Also some pets are more expensive to insure than others.
-So if you have a mongrel rather than a pedigree dog, for example, you’ll find they’ll be cheaper to insure as they tend to suffer fewer health complaints.
+Also, some pets are more expensive to insure than others, this depends on pre-existing conditions, the size of your pet, age and breed.
+So if you have a British Bulldog, for example, you’ll find they’ll be expensive to insure as they tend to suffer from more health complaints.